RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

 Let's make a few improvements to the project by adding two new features:

-**Command-line Arguments:**
+1. **Command-line Arguments**

    Add a feature that improves the user experience by allowing the user to type their rotation amount as a *command-line argument* rather than waiting for a prompt.

-**Validation:**
+2. **Validation**

    Add some validation on user input, so that if the user types something dumb, your program handles it gracefully, rather than crashing.

 Bonus 1: Command-line Arguments